 - a.
-All electricity sold by a utility shall be on the basis of meter measurement except: - (1) Where the consumption of electricity may be readily computed without metering; or - (2) For temporary service installations.

-b.
-The amount of all electricity delivered to multioccupancy premises within a single building, where units are separately rented or owned, shall be measured on the basis of individual meter measurement for each unit, except in the following instances:

-- (1) Where electricity is used in centralized heating, cooling, water-heating, or ventilation systems; - (2) Where a facility is designated for elderly or handicapped persons; - (3) Where submetering or resale of service was permitted prior to 1966; or

-(4) Where individual metering is impractical.
-"Impractical" means: (1) where conditions or structural barriers exist in the multioccupancy building that would make individual meters unsafe or physically impossible to install; (2) where the cost of providing individual metering exceeds the long-term benefits of individual metering; or (3) where the benefits of individual metering (reduced and controlled energy consumption) are more effectively accomplished through a master meter arrangement.
+All electricity sold by a utility shall be on the basis of meter measurement except: - (1) Where the consumption of electricity may be readily computed without metering; or - (2) For temporary service installations not otherwise metered. - b.
+The amount of all electricity delivered to multioccupancy premises within a single building, where units are separately rented or owned, shall be measured on the basis of individual meter measurement for each unit, except in the following instances: - (1) Where electricity is used in centralized heating, cooling, water-heating, or ventilation systems; - (2) Where a facility is designated for elderly or handicapped persons; - (3) Where submetering or resale of service was permitted prior to 1966; - (4) Where individual metering is impractical.
+"Impractical" means: - 1.
+Conditions or structural barriers exist in the multioccupancy building that would make individual meters unsafe or physically impossible to install; or - 2.
+The cost of providing individual metering exceeds the long-term benefits of individual metering; or - (5) Where the benefits of individual metering (reduced and controlled energy consumption) are more effectively accomplished through a master meter arrangement. - 1.
+A new multioccupancy building qualifies for master metering under this subparagraph if the predicted annual energy use would result in at least a 30 percent energy savings compared to the predicted annual energy use of a new building meeting the requirements of the State of Iowa Energy Code and operating with equipment, fixtures, and appliances meeting federal energy standards for manufactured devices for a new building. - 2.
+An existing multioccupancy building qualifies for master metering under this subparagraph when the predicted annual energy use would result in at least a 20 percent energy savings compared to the building's current annual energy usage levels. - 3.
+Credits for on-site renewable energy generation shall not be taken into account when determining the predicted energy savings. - 4.
+A report from a qualified, independent third party stating that the proposed building or renovation will meet the energy savings requirements of this subparagraph shall establish a rebuttable presumption of eligibility for master metering.
+"Qualified, independent third party" means a licensed architect or engineer, a certified residential energy services network home energy rating system (RESNET HERS) rater, or any other professional deemed qualified by the board.